 By their very nature, income and consumption yield different levels of inequalities, with income inequality being higher than inequality in consumption.
 Income seems to correspond more naturally to the notion of “command over resources.”
 Consumption data are arguably more accurate in developing countries, less skewed by high values, and directly reflect the conversion of resources.
 Income data also pose technical challenges because of the greater presence of zero and negative values.
 In an ideal world, one would be consistent in the use of either income or consumption data to estimate inequality.
 However, to obtain sufficient country coverage, it was necessary to use both.
 The final estimates are lightly influenced by whether the data are income or consumption.

-Expected years of schooling is an aggregate measure and inequality in its distribution would be reflected in current school enrolment ratios.
-Certainly, there is a difference in inequalities in the two distributions, with the distribution of expected years of schooling across the school-age population being lower.
+Expected years of schooling is an aggregate measure and inequality in its distribution is reflected in current school enrolment ratios.
+Certainly, there is a difference in inequalities in the two distributions – years of schooling for adult population and the expected years of education for the school age population, with the inequality in distribution of expected years of schooling across the school-age population being lower.
 Thus, one can speculate that overall inequality in the HDI distribution would be reduced if expected years of schooling were used.

 Years of schooling of adults is mostly derived from the highest level of schooling achieved.
 Using UNESCO’s country information on the duration of schooling needed for each level, the highest level of schooling is converted into years.
 While the duration of primary, secondary and most of post-secondary education is more or less standardized, the very high levels—masters and doctoral studies—vary across countries.
 However, the Atkinson measure of inequality which is used to assess inequality in HDI education components is less sensitive to differences at the upper end of a distribution.